-Everybody needs a little time away and heading to Mount Tamborine is the perfect escape for Brisbane families.
-Finding things to do with kids at Mount Tamborine before you go will ensure a lovely peaceful escape too.
+Everybody needs a little time away, and heading to Tamborine Mountain is the perfect escape for Brisbane families.
+Finding things to do with kids at Tamborine Mountain before you go will ensure a lovely peaceful escape too.

-Mount Tamborine, whose lush, green peak is positioned snugly between Brisbane and the Gold Coast, is one of the absolute gems in Brisbane’s little pocket of goodness.
-Whilst in no way a secret to the many people who already adore it there are so many wonderful little spots, parks, tracks and waterfalls here to be discovered that even the regulars love to explore time and time again.
-There is also the shopping, the wineries, the eateries, the markets….the list is endless.
+Tamborine Mountain, with its lush, green peak, is positioned snugly between Brisbane and the Gold Coast.
+Whilst in no way a secret to the many people who already adore it, there are so many wonderful little spots, parks, tracks and waterfalls here to be discovered that even the regulars love to explore time and time again.
+There is also the shopping, the wineries, the eateries, the markets… the list is endless!

-Whether your aim is to laze with a picnic beneath sun-filtered tree canopies, cool off with a swim in crystal clear pools, get active and explore the many glorious tracks (at whatever pace suits you best) or immerse yourself in a world of lush green rainforest – there is seriously something for everyone here and it is all and everything that time away requires.
-Below is a list of all the great reasons to head there when you next need a small break.
+Whether your aim is to laze with a picnic beneath sun-filtered tree canopies, cool off with a swim in crystal clear pools, get active and explore the many glorious tracks (at whatever pace suits you best), or immerse yourself in a world of lush green rainforest, there is seriously something for everyone here; offering the perfect reset that’s so close to home, but feels a world away.
+Below is a list of all the great reasons to head to Tamborine Mountain when you next need a small break.

-A small, low convertible with its top down would be most ideal – but as most families need a small people mover instead to get around maybe just settle for checking out the amazing rainforest through your open windows instead.
-The winding drive up the mountain with sunlight sprinkling down though dense forest crowding in from either side of the road is a simple highlight in itself and for many people choosing to do just that, picnic at the top and then head on home is all they need to give their heart and mind a lift.
+A small, low convertible with its top down would be most ideal way to arrive, but, as most families need a small people mover instead to get around, maybe you’ll just have to settle for checking out the amazing rainforest through your open windows instead.
+With sunlight sprinkling down though dense forest crowding in from either side of the road, the winding drive up the mountain is a simple highlight in itself and many people choose to do just that – enjoying a picnic at the top and then heading on home is all they need to give their heart and mind a lift.

 Cedar Creek Rock Pools

 What child doesn’t love something that glows or sparkles?
-Even better if it is a tiny little bug who, along with thousands of his other bug mates can be found within a darkened, dripping cave tucked away at the end of a rainforest walkway.
-Although only a small tour and area the kids will love being guided into the replica limestone world complete with stalagmites, stalactites and water features.
-A short video on the hero bugs in question is played and then (the best part) kids get to put on their glow-in-the-dark necklaces and head into the pitch black, watery cave that is home to thousands of these little insects.
-All kids love cubbies and caves and this is just a bigger version with a rooftop coating of living fairy lights to boost!
+Even better if it is a tiny little bug which, along with thousands of his other bug mates, can be found within a darkened, dripping cave tucked away at the end of a rainforest walkway.
+Although only a small tour and area, the kids will love being guided into the replica limestone world complete with stalagmites, stalactites and water features.
+A short video on the hero bugs in question is played and then (the best part!) you get to head into the pitch black, watery cave that is home to thousands of these little insects.
 Expect lots of excitement as little eyes adjust to the darkness and many more ooohs and aahs as they learn about their new glowing friends.
 Tours are conducted daily between 10am – 4pm and are available to tour groups by arrangement.

 For a more tranquil experience, you can spend a few hours high in the rainforest canopies thanks to the Tamborine Rainforest Skywalk.
-Your journey begins at the Eco Gallery where you are introduced to the local flora and fauna and given information on what you should look out for.
-From here you follow an elevated walkway that gradually ascends from the middle to the upper canopies before gradually heading back down to the lower canopy.
-There is plenty to look at along the way including pristine rock pools and butterfly lookouts but the real highlight comes as you reach the breathtaking 40 metre long span Cantilever which hovers 30 metres above the valley.
-The views from here are truly breathtaking.
-This pram-friendly walk only takes about an hour but make sure you bring comfortable shoes.
-Family tickets start at $44.00 with kids under 6 free!
+Your journey begins at the Eco Gallery, where you are introduced to the local flora and fauna and given information on what you should look out for.
+From here, you follow an elevated walkway that gradually ascends from the middle to the upper canopies before gradually heading back down to the lower canopy.
+There is plenty to look at along the way, including pristine rock pools and butterfly lookouts, but the real highlight comes as you reach the breathtaking 40 metre long span cantilever which hovers 30 metres above the valley – the views from here are truly breathtaking!
+This pram-friendly walk only takes about an hour, but make sure you bring comfortable shoes.
+Family tickets start at $44.00 (2 adults + 1 child), with kids under 6 free!

-Sure Mount Tamborine has much to offer in natural landscapes and scenery but it also caters for those who love to shop as well!
-The Gallery Walk is the main street and boasts over 70 art, craft, gift and knick-knack shops that are a delight to wander through slowly even if your purse is feeling lighter than usual.
+Sure, Tamborine Mountain has much to offer in natural landscapes and scenery, but it also caters for those who love to shop as well!
+The Gallery Walk is the main street and boasts over 70 art, craft, gift and knick-knack shops that are a delight to wander through slowly, even if your purse is feeling lighter than usual.

-Be sure to check out the German Cuckoo Clock Nest which is just as popular for its amazing range of cuckoo (and all sorts of) clocks as it is for its very German-looking exterior.
-There is an abundance of great shops that are worth checking out which are located on the Gallery Walk West and the Gallery Walk East.
+Be sure to check out the German Cuckoo Clock Nest which is just as popular for its amazing range of cuckoo (and all sorts of other) clocks as it is for its very German-looking exterior.
+There is an abundance of great shops that are worth checking out, which are located on the Gallery Walk.

 Food and Drink

-Although a blanket thrown casually on one of the many green hillsides with a picnic hamper nearby is a clear favourite there are plenty of great food places to try out as well.
-Along with an array of restaurants on the Gallery Walk and scattered around the mountain there are also some specialities that you should time to visit if possible.
+Although a blanket thrown casually on one of the many green hillsides with a picnic hamper nearby is a clear favourite at Tamborine Mountain, there are plenty of great food places to try out as well.
+Along with an array of restaurants on the Gallery Walk and scattered around the mountain, there are also some specialities that you should time to visit if possible.

 Another popular tourist stop is the Witches Chase Cheese Co.
-If you love your cheese then this is where you want to be but there is also yogurt and ice-cream on sale here as well.
+If you love your cheese, then this is where you want to be (there is also yogurt and ice-cream on sale here as well).

-The Tamborine Mountain Distillery may be Australia’s smallest operating Pot Still Distillery but it is world renown and attracts visitors from all over to its counters.
+The Tamborine Mountain Distillery may be Australia’s smallest operating Pot Still Distillery, but it is world-renowned and attracts visitors from all over.
 With the mountain’s abundance of fruit fermented and distilled on site, Michael and Alla Ward have established an enviable reputation as creators of high-quality liqueurs, vodkas, schnapps and eaux-de-vie.

 You may also want to visit one of the breweries on the mountain.
-MT Brewery and The Bearded Dragon both offer beer tasting tours and the opportunity to relax in the sun with a cool ale as the sun goes down.
+Fortitude Brewing Co offers beer tasting tours and the opportunity to relax with a cool ale as the sun goes down.

-Mount Tamborine is also famous for its many wineries that are scattered around the mountain.
-Many groups make a day of it on wine tasting tours or you may wish to visit just one or two of your favourites.
+Tamborine Mountain is also famous for its many wineries that are scattered around the mountain.
+Many groups make a day of it with wine tasting tours, or you may wish to visit just one or two of your favourites.

-Mt Tamborine is home to many talented artists and sculptors and it’s not hard to see why with such beautiful scenery and landscapes offering unlimited inspiration for their creativity.
+Tamborine Mountain is home to many talented artists and sculptors and it’s not hard to see why, with such beautiful scenery and landscapes offering unlimited inspiration for their creativity.
 Many of the locals display their work at the local galleries – of which there is a huge range to choose from.
-Art and craft classes are also on offer too for those looking to create some masterpieces of their own.
+Art and craft classes are also on offer, for those looking to create some masterpieces of their own.

 Nestled in a valley and covering 11 hectares, the Tamborine Mountain Botanic Gardens is often referred to as a jewel in the crown of the Scenic Rim and has specimen collections from all over the world.
 There are 10 contemplative sites that allow an ambient rest for visitors and a Japanese garden with it bridge and pond to admire.
 Various pathways and a boardwalk through the palm grove entice quiet walks or strolls and are all accessible by prams and wheelchairs as well.

-Thunderbird park offers an onsite adventure escape with both camping and dorm style accommodation available.
+Thunderbird Park offers an onsite adventure escape, with both camping and cabin accommodation available.
 Along with all the natural scenery and rock pools there to explore, the park has many other facilities that cater for all ages and interests.
-There is laser skirmish in the jungle, the Adventure Parc ropes course challenge, horse and pony trail rides, mini golf, basketball and tennis half courts, a salt water resort pool and also a chance to find treasure-filled thundereggs formed when dinosaurs roamed the earth!
-There is also a fully equipped kitchen, outdoor BBQ area and the Rainforest Restaurant and Lounge Bar on site which makes this a big hit with adventurous families and school groups.
+There is laser skirmish in the jungle, a mini excavator park, the TreeTop Challenge high ropes course, mini golf, and also a chance to find treasure-filled thundereggs formed when dinosaurs roamed the earth!
+The camping facilities include a fully equipped camp kitchen and an outdoor BBQ area, whilst the Rainforest Restaurant and the Terrace Cafe on site give visitors a break from cooking.

-Outdoor things to do with Kids at Mount Tamborine
+Outdoor things to do with Kids at Tamborine Mountain

-Mount Tamborine is a nature-lovers wonderland with rainforest walks and trails scattered all over the mountain.
+Tamborine Mountain is a nature-lovers wonderland, with rainforest walks and trails scattered all over the mountain.
 They wind beneath rainforest canopies along dappled paths and moss-covered boulders with wildlife and waterfalls a-plenty to discover.

-Below are some of the main tracks you can explore during your next visit and a trail map.
+Below are some of the main tracks you can explore during your next visit:

-Curtis Falls, located in the heart of the mountain, is the only falls that can be viewed from the base and is fed by Cedar Creek so its falls run all year round.
-Below are the main tracks you can explore during your next visit.
+Curtis Falls (pictured above), located in the heart of the mountain, is the only falls that can be viewed from the base and is fed by Cedar Creek so its falls run all year round.

-It seems that whichever way you turn you are greeted with inspiring and wondrous views on the mountain.
-To make the most of these spectacular outlooks though and to gain the best vantage points there are a number of lookouts scattered around the mountain that are well worth a visit.
+It seems that whichever way you turn at Tamborine Mountain, you are greeted with inspiring and wondrous views on the mountain.
+To make the most of these spectacular outlooks though, and to gain the best vantage points, there are a number of lookouts scattered around the mountain that are well worth a visit.

-One of the most popular is the Hang Gliders which is along the Main Western Road.
+One of the most popular is the Hang Gliders Lookout, which is located along the Main Western Road.
 This spot offers uninterrupted views and comes alive with energetic hang gliders who use this cleared mountain section as a launch site on a good day.
-A great spot to take a picnic and watch the festivities!
+It’s a great spot to take a picnic and watch the festivities!

-There are so many amazing things to see, places to visit and adventures to be had on Mount Tamborine that one visit alone is never enough.
-No matter how often you are able to make the small trip though always remember when you are there to stop, relax, breathe and allow yourself to fully be rejuvinated completely by the magic that is our very own Tamborine Mountain.
+There are so many amazing things to see, places to visit and adventures to be had at Tamborine Mountain that one visit alone is never enough.
+No matter how often you are able to make the small trip though, always remember when you are there to stop, relax, breathe and allow yourself to be rejuvenated completely by the magic that is our very own Tamborine Mountain.